NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 ## Interaction level
 A discrete attribute value that defines the interaction level between user and the tool.
 There are four discrete values, which are:

-``Automated`` a tool that returns the output with a single command call (selection in a GUI) that may oy mayu not accept definition of parameters.
+**1.** ``Automated`` a tool that returns the output with a single command call (selection in a GUI) that may oy may not accept definition of parameters.

-``Manual``
+**2.**``Manual`` a tool constructed in a way such that it uses a user interface, most commonly a Graphic User Interface (GUI) to help users perform manual image analysis tasks.
+ImageJ multi-point tool.

-``Semi-automated``a tool that requires multiple calls or user interactions in order to deliver the output.
+**3.**``Semi-automated``a tool that requires multiple calls or user interactions in order to deliver the output.
 For example, tracing filaments individually until all filaments of an image are traced or identifying central points of cells in order to segment them.
 The interaction may occur prior to the execution of the tool or several times while the tool is being used (e.g. [Simple Neurite Tracer](http://biii.eu/simple-neurite-tracer))

-``I do not know``
+**4.**``I do not know`` a tool that does not have a known interaction level.
+Ideally, the tagger adding the entry to BIII.eu **SHOULD** identify the interaction level prior to adding the entry.

+## The information contained here is available in NEUBIAS github repository under [bise-documents](https://github.com/NeuBIAS/bise-documents)